 10. Korean Spicy Seafood Noodle Soup (짬뽕) Jjamppong

 Seasonal catches such as fresh clams, mussels, shrimp and others are cooked with parsley, shiitake mushrooms and summer zucchini mixed with chilli paste to create a thick spicy sauce.
-Mixed with vegetables and somyeon noodles this halal Korean spicy noodle dish is aromatic after being dashed with hint of sesame oil.
+Mixed with vegetables and somyeon noodles this halal Korean spicy noodle dish is aromatic after being dashed with a hint of sesame oil.
 It is a light meal making it perfect for lunch in the summer!